Bachelor of Science in Nursing

 All applicants to the BSN program must meet the admission requirements of the College and the Department of Nursing.
 Acceptance into the BSN Program is a competitive process.
 In order for your application to be considered the following criteria must be met:

-- Combined SAT Score of 1360 or great, or an equivalent score on the ACT Exam
+- Combined SAT Score of 1000 or greater (out of 1600), or an equivalent score on the ACT Exam

 - Cumulative High School/College GPA of 2.5 or greater on a 4.0 scale